About This Statistic

-This statistic shows the number of international tourist arrivals worldwide from 1995 to 2014.
-In 2010, the number of international tourist arrivals throughout the world reached 948 million.
-In 2012, they reached 1.04 billion.
+This statistic shows the number of international tourist arrivals worldwide from 1995 to 2015.
+In 2010, the number of international tourist arrivals throughout the world reached 949 million.
+In 2014, they reached approximately 1.13 billion.

 International tourist arrivals - additional information

 Dipping only during times of global economic hardship, the number of international tourist arrivals has increased steadily almost every year.
-Numbers have more than doubled from 527 million in 1995 to 1.09 billion in 2013.
+Numbers have more than doubled from 527 million in 1995 to approximately 1.19 billion in 2015.
 By 2030, international tourist arrivals are expected to exceed 1.8 billion.
 The region with the largest number of visitors each year has consistently been Europe.
 In more recent years, the Asia Pacific region has grown to become the second largest market.